Varyx (A Programming Language)

 ()

-Since parentheses are otherwise optional, there’s no distinction between a thing and a list of that thing.
+Since parentheses are otherwise optional, there’s no distinction between an item and a list of that item.

 Containers